adithya2208/Chess-Game-Limit/README.md

   - [Known Issues](#known-issues)
   - [Credits](#credits)

+## Description

+This chrome extension can be used to place a limit on your Lichess games!
+This extension hides all UI elements used to create a new game on lichess.org once you have reached your limit.
+The website can be used for all other features including analyzing your old games and puzzles.

 ## Installlation (Need to update)

 - Clone this repository.
+- `cd frontend; npm install; npm run build;`
 - Go to the Extensions page by entering `chrome://extensions` in a new tab.
 - Enable Developer Mode by clicking the toggle switch next to Developer mode.
 - Click the Load unpacked button and select the extension directory.